Telecom Billing - Credit Control

 There could be different level of deposits to provide different kinds of services, which can be maintained against an account.

 Deposits help operators to cover their revenue in case customer is not able to make their payments.

 Hope you have some idea on how to control credit given to the different classes of customers.
 Still there would be various customers, who would not pay on time even after giving them a credit within their capacity.
 There are various customers, who do not pay at all after using the services.

-Next chapter will explain how revenue we define different revenue collection processes and schedules to collect the revenue for the services provided.
+In the next chapter, we will explain how we define different revenue collection processes and schedules to collect the revenue for the services provided.